j-fair/Project-2-Group-2/README.md

-## CryptoPunk Interest - Consolidation of Information
+## CryptoPunk Interest - Data Visualization
-Group Project

 For our project, our group is interested in current technology trends, specifically NFTs, which stands for non-fungible tokens.
 With NFTs being a relatively new trend, we narrowed our focus to a popular collectible NFT that has been around for a few years and has an established market, CryptoPunks.